abilandz/NAT3054/Lecture_3/make.md

 # In case you have admin privileges, uninstall the default outdated
 # version which was shipped by the Linux package manager.
 # Othwerwise, skip this step:
-$ sudo apt-get remove --purge --auto-remove cmake
+$ sudo apt remove --purge --auto-remove cmake

 # Download the custom version, e.g. 3.23.1 in some directory:
 $ mkdir $HOME/cmake && cd $HOME/cmake